The difference between traditional Chinese acupuncture & medical acupuncture (also known as dry needling)?

 - Neutrophils are white blood cells that play some very important roles in our innate immune system.
 They circulate around our body in the bloodstream, and when they sense signals that an infection is present, they are the first cells to migrate to the site of the infection to begin killing the invading microbes.

 - Basophils appear in many specific kinds of inflammatory reactions, particularly those that cause allergic symptoms.
-Basophils contain anticoagulant heparin, which prevents blood from clotting too quickly.
+Basophils contain anticoagulants, which prevents blood from clotting too quickly.
 They also contain the vasodilator histamine, which promotes blood flow to tissues.

 - Macrophages are versatile cells that play many roles.
 As scavengers, they rid the body of worn-out cells and other debris.
 Along with dendritic cells, they are foremost among the cells that present antigens, a crucial role in initiating an immune response.
 As secretory cells, monocytes and macrophages are vital to the regulation of immune responses and the development of inflammation; they produce a wide array of powerful chemical substances (monokines) including enzymes, complement proteins, and regulatory factors such as interleukin-1.